wiz21b/badapple/README.md

 Bad Apple Demo
 --------------

 This demo is the classic Bad Apple demo or "how to fit a 3min video on a CPU absolutely not made for that".
-[YouTube](https://www.youtube.com/watch?v=IiSFeqedcho)
+Watch it on [YouTube](https://www.youtube.com/watch?v=IiSFeqedcho)

 How to run
 ----------